 Fiber Optic Interfaces

+It should be considered if fiber optic connections could be appropriate physical interfaces for Remote Radio Units (RRUs).
+There are advantages (fiber links are light-weight and immune to RF interference) and drawbacks (higher risks of installation issues).
 Fiber optic hardware definitions continue to be standardized.
 ARINC Specification 801 provides standardization of a fiber optic interconnect assembly, which is composed of a connector, fiber optic cable, and fiber optic termini.
 In addition, ARINC Specification 845 defines a fiber optic Expanded Beam (EB) termini for the air transport industry with the goal to avoid the proliferation of different designs of termini to serve the same functions on different aircraft models.

 Related Documents